The 20 Most Expensive Ascended Heroes Pokemon Cards

 Tera Pikachu ex SIR

-Market price: $364
+Market price: $493

 Ascended Heroes really is self-conscious of the Pokemon TCG’s latest and greatest Pokemon TCG packs, featuring this creative and cute look alternate art of the Pikachu ex SIR that many (myself included) credit in part with setting off the renewed excitement for the Pokemon TCG when it was released in Surging Sparks.

 While the SIR from Surging Sparks is arguably better from an artistic standpoint, it really does further prove that Ascended Heroes is a “greatest hit” album from the last few years of the Pokemon TCG, much like Prismatic Evolutions was before it.
+Being created by legendary Pokémon artist, James Turner, doesn’t hurt this card’s longterm value potential, either.

-#7 Team Rocket’s Mewtwo ex – Special Illustration Rare
+#8 N’s Zoroark ex – Special Illustration Rare

-#8 Lillie’s Clefairy ex – Special Illustration Rare
+#9 Lillie’s Clefairy ex – Special Illustration Rare

 Lillie's Clefairy ex SIR

-Market price: $247
+Market price: $196

-Ascended Heroes is full of revamped Special Illustration Rare cards that were originally part of Journey Together.
-The most valuable of the three, however, is this Lillie’s Clefairy ex SIR.
-While the original Lillie’s Clefairy ex was nice, my money is on this card performing even better on the secondary card market over time than its predecessor.
-A competitively viable Pokemon featuring one of the franchise’s most beloved trainers equates to Pokemon TCG collector gold.
+One of the most valuable of these is this Lillie’s Clefairy ex SIR.
+While the original Lillie’s Clefairy ex SIR was nice, my hunch that this card would outperform its predecessor has turned out to be true.
+A competitively viable Pokémon card featuring one of the franchise’s most beloved trainers equates to Pokemon TCG collector gold.

 What’s more, there’s an up-close-and-personal feel to this card that spreads warmth through you just looking at it.
-You get a strong sense for the bond between Pokemon and trainer while the colors and texture exude summer vibes — just like some of Lillie’s other recent SIRs manage to convey.
+You get a strong sense for the bond between Pokémon and trainer while the colors and texture exude summer vibes — just like some of Lillie’s other recent SIRs manage to convey.

-#9 Mega Feraligatr ex – Special Illustration Rare
+#10 Mega Feraligatr ex – Special Illustration Rare

 Mega Feraligatr ex SIR

-Market price: $193
+Market price: $167

 Mega Feraligatr ex was revealed at the same time as the Meganium and the Emboar.
 However, it shares clear thematic ties with the former as it, too, is a Mega form of a Johto starter.
 What’s more, Mega Feraligatr ex may be the hardest hitting Pokemon card we’ve had in the Pokemon TCG in a long while, easily hitting for 400 damage.
 It’s an insane card, and insane artwork that’s collecting a surprisingly high market value early on.